 Hotjar’s Session Recordings tool records videos of how a user clicks around your site.
 If you want to understand which parts of your purchase flow need improvement, this is a game-changer.

-For example, after launching a line of customizable pens, ecommerce store Totally Promotional noticed their product pages drew plenty of traffic, but had lousy conversion rates.
-When they watched Hotjar Recordings of those pages, they realized users were having trouble with the format of the order form—they didn’t understand how to check out.
+For example, after launching a line of customizable pens, ecommerce store Totally Promotional noticed their product pages drew plenty of traffic, but had low conversion rates.
+When they watched Hotjar Recordings of those pages, they realized users were having trouble with the format of the order form; they didn’t understand how to check out.
 The team tweaked the confusing form—and conversions shot up.

 Session Recordings give you powerful insights into what users do on your site.

 If your checkout process is frustrating, it’s easy for users to close the tab.
 Here’s how to ensure that would-be customers don’t drop out at the final step:

 When a customer checks out, they can pay using any method you enable in the 'Payment' providers area of your Shopify admin settings.
 It’s best to offer several options since almost 9% of customers will drop off if their favorite payment method isn’t available.

 Don’t forget to enable mobile wallets.
 A recent study found that mobile wallets, such as PayPal, Apple Pay, and Google Pay, account for almost 45 percent of global ecommerce transactions in 2020.

 21. Include trust badges on your payment screen